A stochastic model of discussion: Conclusion

 \section{Conclusion}

 We have proposed a stochastic model to describe the duration of discussions between two individuals.
-It reproduces precisely the distributions of the contrast duration of contacts (i.e. the duration divided by the mean value for each relation) on several datasets of face-to-face interaction recordings, with a single parameter, the Levy index, that was found to be $\alpha\simeq1.1$.
+It reproduces precisely the distributions of the contrast duration of contacts (i.e. the dimensionless deviation from the mean-value) on several datasets of face-to-face interaction recordings, with a single parameter, the Levy index, that was found to be $\alpha=1.15\pm0.02$.

 The model is based on some simple considerations about conversations.
 A discussion always starts about a topic that is first explored.
 While it lasts, it becomes more likely to last even more since there are more points to come back to.
 Such a behavior can be reproduced by considering the size of the clusters (connected components) in geometric graphs built from the points of a Levy flight, named Levy Geometric Graphs \cite{Plaszczynski:2022}.
 We derive analytically the cluster size distribution which is of stretched-exponential type.
 By dividing it by the mean-value to obtain the dimensionless ``duration contrast'' variable, we show that it becomes independent of the resolution.
 This is a necessary requirement for the model which cannot be met by any other type of random-walk.
 The analysis of the clusters dynamics reveals that they initially form by linking each point to the previous one (geometric phase).
 Then as more points are added more complex structure emerge due to the increasing return-probability to some previous points (preferential attachment).